Rescue-Me-Project/RescueStation-DemoMobileClient/documentation/Acking and Nacking, a brief introduction.md

 1. To send a foreground notification message:

-`./server-test.sh [YOUR_SERVER_KEY_FROM_FIREBASE] [YOUR_DEVICE_REGISTRATION_ID] [YOUR_NOTIFICATION_TITLE] [YOUR_NOTIFICATION_MESSAGE]`
+`./server-test.sh [YOUR_SERVER_KEY_FROM_Firebase] [YOUR_DEVICE_REGISTRATION_ID] [YOUR_NOTIFICATION_TITLE] [YOUR_NOTIFICATION_MESSAGE]`

 2. To send a background message, which should wake the application in background mode and send in a JSON payload for processing in the 'additionalData' field)

-`./server-test.sh [YOUR_SERVER_KEY_FROM_FIREBASE] [YOUR_DEVICE_REGISTRATION_ID] [YOUR_NOTIFICATION_TITLE] [YOUR_NOTIFICATION_MESSAGE] [YOUR_JSON_PAYLOAD]`
+`./server-test.sh [YOUR_SERVER_KEY_FROM_Firebase] [YOUR_DEVICE_REGISTRATION_ID] [YOUR_NOTIFICATION_TITLE] [YOUR_NOTIFICATION_MESSAGE] [YOUR_JSON_PAYLOAD]`

 In case 2, the notification title and message are available on the inbound message, but not sent to the notification area.

-For both cases, the Server Key is available from the FireBase console when creating the application.
+For both cases, the Server Key is available from the Firebase console when creating the application.
 The Device Registration ID is returned in the payload when a device registers with FCM and can (briefly) be used as a destination for messages to be sent to.
 It is a good idea, whilst developing and debugging, to dump this Registration ID to the console so that it is possible to pick it up and use for command-line testing like above.

 Also avoid using spaces or punctuation in the messages when testing; properly escape items when specifying a JSON payload. *This is a minimal tool to support the bare basics for testing, not a solid test suite.*

 ## An overview of moving messages from device-to-device

-The days of direct device-to-device communication are gone, certainly as an anonymous device operator, doubly certainly as someone using Google's FireBase as a messaging platform.
+The days of direct device-to-device communication are gone, certainly as an anonymous device operator, doubly certainly as someone using Google's Firebase as a messaging platform.

-To use FireBase, your application's ID must be registered with Google's FireBase platform, and one or more platforms *added* to it.
+To use Firebase, your application's ID must be registered with Google's Firebase platform, and one or more platforms *added* to it.
 This will generate a number of keys and identifiers which will be used to identify the destination application and message queues that will be used to distinguish the application.
 This will also generate a *server secret*, which is used to identify and authenticate the application when sending data.

 Application keys and identifiers can be revoked and regenerated. *Server secrets* **cannot**.

 ## Messaging directly from FCM's servers to your application

 For starting up, it is possible to send a message to an application running on a device.
-When a device initialises FireBase (using a `PushNotification` object's `.init()` method) a `deviceId` will be sent.
+When a device initialises Firebase (using a `PushNotification` object's `.init()` method) a `deviceId` will be sent.
 In tandem with the Application Key, it's possible to send a message from a HTTP request (using CURL or a desktop HTTP request tool) to your application, capture the payload, and inspect it through `console.log()` (or other introspection) methods.

-## In depth: A First interaction with FireBase
+## In depth: A First interaction with Firebase

-There are two phases to using FireBase (and most similar messaging platforms).
+There are two phases to using Firebase (and most similar messaging platforms).

-To build an application with Cordova and FireBase, the `phonegap-push-plugin` will be required in your project, and some setup will be required on the Firebase site.
+To build an application with Cordova and Firebase, the `phonegap-push-plugin` will be required in your project, and some setup will be required on the Firebase site.

-1. Log in to [Firebase at firebase.google.com](https://firebase.google.com) - you will need a Google account to use it.
+1. Log in to [Firebase at Firebase.google.com](https://Firebase.google.com) - you will need a Google account to use it.
-2. Go to the 'console' at [console.firebase.google.com](https://console.firebase.google.com) and create a project.
+2. Go to the 'console' at [console.Firebase.google.com](https://console.Firebase.google.com) and create a project.
 3. On the 'Project Overview' tab, add an app by clicking '+ Add App' (choosing Android as your platform, for these notes)
 4. Enter a package name that matches your Cordova project name and click 'Register app'
 5. Download the config file by clicking '⬇️ Download google-services.json'. **This file is critical to enable your Firebase communications in your app, which will not work without it.** Copy it to your project in the